skijit/notes/programming/data/mongo/mongodb-university.md

         - Regular Index -> 1:1
         - Sparse Index -> 1:<=document-count
         - Multikey -> 1:* (depends on number of values in array.  could be more than number of docs in collection, even)
-- Geospatial Indexes
-    - Find things based on location
-    - 2D Scenario
-        - document needs to have cartesian coordinates in an array of values.  eg `location: [x, y]`
-        - create an index, telling mongo that the data is '2d' (a reserved type): `createIndex({"location": "2d"})`
-        - then you need an operator to find documents with locations near to you:
-            - eg using the $near operator: `find({location: { $near: [your_x, your_y] }}).limit(20)`
-            - db will return them in order of increasing distance
-    - Spherical Scenario
-        - lat/lng
-        - use index type: '2dsphere'
-        - it's easy to find lat/lng from google maps
-        - mongo actually takes longitude, latitude
-        - locations are specified using geojson
-            - there are lots of types of geometries, but points are probably the most useful
-            - looks like:

-            ```(json)
-            {
-                "_id": ObjectId("dlskfj"),
-                "name": "Apple Store",
-                "city": "Palo Alto",
-                "location": {   //this is geojson
-                    "type": "Point",
-                    "coordinates": [
-                        -122.90812, //long
-                        37.4434 //lat
-                    ]
-                },
-                "type": "retail"
-            }
-            ```

-        - `db.places.createIndex({'location':'2dsphere'})`

-        ```(javascript)
-        db.places.find({
-            location: {
-                $near: {
-                    $geometry: {
-                        type: "Point",
-                        coordinates: [-122.123, 37.42] //my location
-                     },
-                    $maxDistance: 2000 //meters
-                }
-            }
-        }).pretty()
-        ```
-- Full Text Search Index
-    - You can do a $regex search on normal text fields and it doesn't require a full text index
-        - If there is an index on the field, the $regex search will use it if...
-            - it's a prefix search (starts with ^)
-            - it's case sensitive
-    - If you want to avoid the $regex search, you can specify a full text index which will perform search-engine like matching (terms are or-joined)
-    - A full text index can be defined on a single or multiple (compound index) fields
-        - if you want a super compound index, this will add each string field to the index: `db.collection.createIndex( { "$**": "text" } )`
-    - each full text search will have a resulting score, and the rules can be somewhat influenced by how you set up the index
-        - if you have a compound text index, you can weight fields differently
-    - creating a text index: `db.sentences.createIndex({"myField":'text'})`
-    - to search against the text index: `db.sentences.find({$text: {$search: "dog"}})`
-        - `db.sentences.find({$text: {$search: "dog otherword blah blah"}})`
-        - full text search is not case sensitive
-        - you can also sort the results in terms of the search score:`
-            - `db.sentences.find({$text: {$search: "dog otherword blah blah"}}, {score:{$meta: 'textScore'}}).sort({score: {$meta: 'textScore'}})`
 - Efficiency of Index Use
     - Goal: Efficient Read/Write operations
     - With `hint()` you can specify the signature of an index and make the query use that index